Kerk Kim Hock

-Kerk Kim Hock (郭金福 (郭金福, Keh Kim-hok, Gwok3 Gam1 Fuk1, Guō Jīnfú); 29 July 1956 – 9 August 2017) was a Malaysian politician who served as Member of Parliament (MP) for Kota Melaka from December 1999 to March 2004 and Pasir Panji from October 1990 to December 1999.
-He served as Member of the Malacca State Legislative Assembly for Durian Daun from August 1986 to October 1990.
-He also served as the 4th Secretary-General of the Democratic Action Party (DAP) from December 1999 to his retirement from politics in March 2004, DAP is a component party of the Pakatan Harapan (PH) opposition coalition.
+Kerk Kim Hock (郭金福 (郭金福, Keh Kim-hok, Gwok3 Gam1 Fuk1, Guō Jīnfú); 29 July 1956 – 9 August 2017) was a Malaysian politician and mechanical engineer who served as Member of Parliament (MP) for Kota Melaka from December 1999 to March 2004 and Pasir Panji from October 1990 to December 1999.
+He served as Member of the Malacca State Legislative Assembly (MLA) for Durian Daun from August 1986 to October 1990.
+He also served as the 4th Secretary-General of the Democratic Action Party (DAP) from December 1999 to his retirement from politics in March 2004.
+Kerk's retirement coincided with the DAP leaving the Barisan Alternatif opposition coalition that the party had co-founded in 1998.
+He was also the father of Kerk Chee Yee, the Deputy Speaker of the Malacca State Legislative Assembly and MLA for Ayer Keroh.

-He was also a mechanical engineer by profession.

 Political career

 He was elected in 1986 as the state assemblyman for Durian Daun, Malacca.
 In 1987, he was detained for 60 days without trial under the Internal Security Act 1960 (ISA) as part of Operasi Lalang, a government sponsored crackdown that saw the arrest of many people, including activists, intellectuals and opposition politicians.
-In 1990 he was elected as a MP for Pasir Pinji, Perak but in 1995 he lost the Ipoh Timor parliamentary seat by a slim 292 vote majority.
+In 1990 he was elected as an MP for Pasir Pinji, Perak but in 1995 he lost the Ipoh Timor parliamentary seat by a slim 292 vote majority.
 Kerk won the Kota Melaka, Malacca parliamentary seat in 1999 later but lost it in the 2004 general election by a slim 219 vote majority again.
 He then officially retired from Malaysian politics on 28 March 2004.